 Zoning is a way of regulating the use of land by designating properties for a specific use or range of uses, density, siting and building form – for example, whether a property can be used for residential, commercial, or industrial purposes, and what kind of building can be located on it.

-In 2013 the District of Houston adopted Development Bylaw No. 1040, as amended - Consolidated (2021) which regulates the following zoning areas:
+In 2013 the District of Houston adopted Development Bylaw No. 1040, as amended - Consolidated (2025) which regulates the following zoning areas:

-Forms Guidelines and Applications
+Forms Guidelines and Applications:

 At the time a new land use regulation bylaw is adopted, if an existing use of land or a building is lawfully used and it does not conform to the bylaw, then it may be continued as legal non-conforming use unless: